agus-marmor/knights-cracked-VIII/README.md

 ﻿# knights-cracked-VIII
 Hello, we created a Kaiju styled Type Racer using TypeScript, NodeJS, and React.
-Here is the DevPost for a full breakdown of our code [https://devpost.com/software/gundam-typeracer](https://devpost.com/software/gundam-typeracer).
+Here is the DevPost for a full breakdown of our project [https://devpost.com/software/gundam-typeracer](https://devpost.com/software/gundam-typeracer).